mdymen85/concurrency/README.md

 For run **redis**, it will create the container and redis image.
 ```
 sudo docker run --name redis -d -p 6379:6379 redis

+## Testing

+I tested the implementation using **Jmeter**.
+This allowed me to run 15 threads simultaneously, with 1000 requests to the same account.
+The goal was to request to the ELB, and this instance send the request between the instances in the Auto-Scalling Group.
+At the end of the process, the number of transaction and the balance value was perfect!
+This meant that the lock worked!
+Then i disabled the lock, and the system had a strange behaivor, the account balance and transaction numbers were incorrect.
 ```